SpaceVim/SpaceVim/docs/_posts/2019-07-17-SpaceVim-release-v1.2.0.md

 ### async todo manager

-In old version of SpaceVim, the todo manager can be used only when develop SpaceVim, now it has beed merged to SpaceVim core repo, the default key binding is `SPC a o`, and the default tags is: `'fixme', 'question', 'todo', 'idea'`
+In old version of SpaceVim, the todo manager can be used only when develop SpaceVim, now it has been merged into SpaceVim core repo, the default key binding is `SPC a o`, and the default tags is: `'fixme', 'question', 'todo', 'idea'`

 - improve the code runner, show terminal colors